Maksaud/terraform-for-sparta-node-app/README.md

 ## main.tf

 This file is used to run the main code for the terraform.
+For example:

 ```terraform
 # Creating instance from ami